lassebunk/human_power/README.md

     $ rails g human_power:install

 It will allow crawlers access to the whole site by default.
+Make sure you get rid of the static `robots.txt` that's residing in `/public`

 Now you can restart your server and visit `/robots.txt` to see what's generated from the new configuration file.